perwin/pyimfit/README.md

 * Numpy
 * Scipy

+The `requests` package will also be installed if not already present, though this is only used for running the test script.

-Astropy is also useful for reading in FITS files as numpy arrays (and is required by the unit tests).
+The `astropy.io` package is also useful for reading in FITS files as numpy arrays (and is required by the unit tests).